Life insurance for people with criminal records

 Each insurer requires a different waiting period post-probation before accepting life insurance applications.
 Some insurers accept applications in the first one to two years post-probation, others only accept applications five years post-probation, and a few require applicants to be 10 years post-probation.

-You’ll secure coverage for your loved ones sooner and can apply for a rate reconsideration or purchase a new policy in the future when you’d qualify for lower premiums.
+If your premiums are more expensive at this point, you can opt for a shorter term or lower coverage.
+You can also apply for a rate reconsideration or purchase a new policy in the future when you’d qualify for lower premiums.

-If your life insurance application is declined or you’re unable to apply for term life or whole life insurance, you may have two other ways to get covered:
+If you don’t currently qualify for traditional term life or whole life insurance, you may have two other ways to get covered.

 • Guaranteed issue life insurance: Guaranteed issue life insurance is a type of final expense insurance that doesn’t require a medical exam and doesn’t have health or criminal record restrictions.
-Premiums are steep compared to term life insurance and benefit amounts generally max out at $25,000.
+These policies offer a small amount of permanent coverage — usually up to $25,000.
+Premiums are steep compared to term life insurance, and you typically have to be 45 or older to apply.

 Authors